-Home prices have soared over the last few years, and they’re expected to hold steady throughout 2023.
-These increased costs can make the savings you could score from buying a foreclosed home very attractive.
-Below, we’ll walk you through the steps of purchasing this type of property.
+Home prices have soared over the last few years, and they’re expected to continue rising slowly over the course of 2025.
+These increased costs can make the savings that come with buying a foreclosed home very attractive.
+Below, we’ll walk you through the pros and cons of buying a foreclosed property — then we’ll jump into how to buy a foreclosed home, step by step.

 You can find foreclosed properties advertised in many places, from national websites to your local bank branch.
-They may not always be available in the neighborhoods you’re eyeing, so be prepared to monitor the market for a while.
+These homes may not always be available in the neighborhoods you’re eyeing, so be prepared to monitor the market for a while.
 A real estate agent can help you in your search.

 Where to find foreclosed homes